egymummy/Xtream-Codes1.06/README.md

 # Xtream-Codes1.06
-9/27/2019 fixed version For Ubuntu 14 ONLY & Fresh Server ONLY ( Greeting to The original Albainian Crackers )
+9/27/2022 NOT fixed version For Ubuntu 14 ONLY & Fresh Server ONLY ( Greeting to The original Albainian Crackers )
 ------------------
 | For Fresh Server |